DataDog/documentation/content/en/security_platform/guide/automate-the-remediation-of-detected-threats.md

 {{< img src="security_platform/security_monitoring/guide/automate-the-remediation-of-detected-threats/new-term-rule.png" alt="A new term-based detection rule" >}}

-Then, set up a [webhook][2] that will send a payload to your cloud’s identity and access management (IAM) service to ban the unknown IP when this rule is triggered.
+Then, set up a [webhook][2] that sends a payload to your cloud’s identity and access management (IAM) service to ban the unknown IP when this rule is triggered.

 {{< img src="security_platform/security_monitoring/guide/automate-the-remediation-of-detected-threats/webhook-ip.png" alt="A new webhook that bans an unknown IP address" >}}